rachelphan1508/Uvie/README.md

 A social media app for Movie lovers to talk about their favorite movies.
 Users can currently create an account, make a post and upvote/downvote posts

-The web app is deployed at https://uvie.netlify.app/ and the backend
+The web app is deployed at https://uvie.netlify.app/ and the backend is hosted on Heroku